aws-samples/drug-discovery-workflows/assets/workflows/mmseqs2/README.md

 ## Summary

- MMseqs2: ultra fast and sensitive search and clustering suite .
+ MMseqs2: ultra fast and sensitive search and clustering suite.

-## Workflow

-TBD